snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 ---
 name: Dash Ag Grid
-description: Combine Dash AG Grid with Dash Mantine Components to build high-performance, interactive data grids.
-This guide covers how to apply AG Grid themes that match your app and how to use DMC components as custom cell renderers and editors.
+description: Build high-performance, interactive data tables with Dash AG Grid and Dash Mantine Components.
+Learn how to apply light and dark grid themes and use DMC components as custom cell renderers and editors.
 endpoint: /dash-ag-grid
 package: dash_mantine_components
 ---